There are hundreds, if not thousands of different content promotion and content marketing plans out there.

-You’ve often heard me say that design matters.
+You’ve often heard me say that design matters when you create content.
 This is one of the major reasons why.

 Yes, it makes content more readable, but more importantly, it leaves a reader feeling like they are reading premium content.

-When someone feels like they’re getting access to special content, they value it higher and put more focus into consuming it.
+When someone feels like they’re getting access to special content types, they value it higher and put more focus into consuming it.

 You could stand out by having terrible ugly content design as well, but then readers will make a negative connection with your content and your brand.